Share

 • The Original Southern Remedy with Dr. Jimmy Stewart

 The Original Southern Remedy is hosted by Dr. Jimmy Stewart, professor of internal medicine and pediatrics at UMMC.
 If you have a question for Dr, Jimmy, email it to remedy@mpbonline.org.
-In this episode, Dr.jimmy talks about dealing with relatives who have dementia, kidney disease and heart arrythmia.
+In this episode, Dr. Jimmy talks about the functions of some of the organs in the body.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.

 Southern Remedy Healthy and Fit is hosted by Josie Bidwell, Professor of Preventive Medicine and Nurse Practitioner at UMMC.
 If you have a question for Josie, you can email fit@mpbonline.org.
-It this episode, Josie is out of the studio, so we answer some listener questions in this episode recorded in advance.
+It this episode, Josie talks to Dr. Brian Williams, Associate Professor of Preventable Medicine at UMMC about screening for and preventing colorectal cancer.
 If you enjoy listening to this podcast, please consider contributing to MPB. https://donate.mpbfoundation.org/mspb/podcast.